ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideiOS.md

 ![CitrixWorkspaceVersions](files/CitrixWorkspaceVersions.JPG)

-# Step 2 - Logging in
+# Step 2 - Logging into FASTdesk through the Citrix Workspace Application

 Once the "Citrix Workspace" application is installed, proceed to open it.
 After launching Citrix Workspace for the first time, you will be prompted to enter a company email address or store URL.
 Simply type the following URL “https://www.fastdesk.co.uk” and click Continue.
 You will then be prompted to enter your username and password into the application.
 Go ahead and enter the username and password credentials that were provided to you by the FASTdesk team.